List of languages by number of native speakers in India

-India is home to several hundred languages.
+The Republic of India is home to several hundred languages.
 Most Indians speak a language belonging to the families of the Indo-Aryan branch of Indo-European (c.
 77%), the Dravidian (c.
-20.61%), the Austroasiatic (Munda) (c.
-1.2%), or the Sino-Tibetan (c.
+20.61%), the Austroasiatic (precisely Munda and Khasic) (c.
+1.2%), or the Sino-Tibetan (precisely Tibeto-Burman) (c.
 0.8%), with some languages of the Himalayas still unclassified.
-The SIL Ethnologue lists 415 living languages for India.
+The SIL Ethnologue lists 424 living languages in India.

 Overview

-India does not have a national language.
-However, Rule 1976 (As Amended, 1987) of the Constitution of India, mandates Hindi and English as the "Official Languages" required "for Official Purpose of the Union."
+India has not had a national language since its independence in 1947.
+However, Rule 1976 (As Amended, 1987) of the Constitution of India, mandates English as the "Official Languages" required "for Official Purpose of the Union."
 Business in the Indian parliament is transacted in either Hindi or in English.
 English is allowed for official purposes such as parliamentary proceedings, judiciary, communications between the Central Government and a State Government.